 No background gating was applied during the calibration, yet the results were satisfactory.
 Applying appropriate gates to clean the data would speed up the calibration process.
 In the $\chi^2$ plot (middle panel of Fig.~\ref{fig:demo}), several local minima are observed.
 If the number of trials is insufficient, the global minimum may not be identified.
 The current random parameter sampling could be optimized with a more adaptive search algorithm.

-The method may fail if the level density is high, potentially leading to incorrect parameters corresponding to a global minimum that matches a different set of levels.
-This can occur due to a larger number of data points at higher energies, which increases the count of data points, $N$, and may result in a smaller $\chi^2$.
+The method may fail if the level density is high, potentially leading to incorrect fitting parameters corresponding to a global minimum that matches a different set of levels.
+This can occur due to a larger number of data points concentrating where the level density is high, increasing the count of valid data points $N$, and result in a smaller $\chi^2$ value.

-The method remains effective even with just two known states, provided no other pair of states has a similar energy separation and the level density is not too high.
-This is because the slope of the $E$-$Z$ curves must match the kinematic curves.
-Additionally, the range of the scaling parameter, $a$, helps exclude spurious minima.
-If another pair of states has a similar energy separation, the method may incorrectly fit to those states, leading to an incorrect calibration.
+The method remains effective even with just two known states, provided that no other pair of states has a similar energy separation and the level density is not too high.
+This is because the slope of the $E$-$Z$ curves must match the kinematics curves.
+Furthermore, the range of the scaling parameter, $a$, helps to exclude spurious minima.
+If another pair of states has similar energy separation, the method may incorrectly fit those states, leading to incorrect calibration.
 In general, using more known states improves the reliability of the fit.
 If high-energy states are unknown, it is advisable to use a gate to select only the known states for calibration.
 When only a single known state is present, and the experimental data contains a single strongly populated peak, the fitting method remains effective.
 This is because the fit relies on the shape of the $E-Z$ curve, which provides both the slope and energy range required for calibration.
 However, the accuracy for other weakly populated states cannot be guaranteed.

-Compared to alpha calibration, kinematic calibration generally provides better results due to the limited energy range of alpha sources.
-However, even with alpha calibration alone, the subsequent reconstruction of $E_x$ and $\theta_{cm}$ remains acceptable.

-For this method to function properly, the $z$-position of the detector array is assumed to be well known.
+For the calibration method to function properly, the $z$-position of the detector array is assumed to be well known.